 - Ensure that safe work procedures are followed and proper protective equipment is being used.

-- Ensure safe conditions of the work environment, including good housekeeping, is maintained.
+- Ensure that the safe condition of the work environment including good housekeeping is maintained.

 - Maintain equipment in safe working order and notify appropriate personnel if and when repairs are necessary.